rhurkes/spotter-network-producer/README.md

 # spotter-network-producer
-Polls Spotter Network for positions and reports, then produces to a Kafka topic
+A Rust app that polls Spotter Network for weather reports, normalizes the event with the other `sigtor.org` loaders, and puts in storage.

+## Running locally
+- `cargo run`

+## Testing
+- `cargo test` to run unit tests

+## Building
+- `cargo fmt`
+- `cargo clippy`
+- `cargo build --release`
+- `strip target/release/spotter-network-producer`

+## TODO
+- standardize config as a shared lib